Anthony Joshua v Carlos Takam: WBA and IBF champion eyes heavyweight history

 "Whether I was fighting Pulev, King Kong or Takam, he's trained me to be me - thinking about balance, footwork and hand positioning."

-Takam has never challenged for a recognised world title and said that Saturday's event - under a closed roof at Wales' national stadium - will change his life.
+Takam has never challenged for a recognised world title and said Saturday's event - under a closed roof at Wales' national stadium - will change his life.

 Joshua's promoter Eddie Hearn said: "British boxing has never seen anything like Joshua before in terms of draw and crowd sizes.
 He is a complete phenomenon.

-"It has happened vey quickly for Joshua, 19 fights.
+"It has happened very quickly for Joshua, 19 fights.
 I think fans understand he is vulnerable.
 He is not the finished article and he loves to fight.

 "He's been training for a 6ft 6in guy, now he has a 6ft 2in guy.
 He should get behind his jab, be smart and wait for openings.
 He won't.
 He's already said he will fight in a phone box and that's a danger."